skalio/teambeamjs/README.md

 ```

 ## Release History
+* v0.3.0    2022-03-02  Adding new feature to copy received transfers to a drive folder.
+Interval actions now re-login on lost user sesion.
+Lifting versions of dependencies.
 * v0.2.4    2019-06-20  Fixing issue with zipping folders preio to uploading.
 Lifting versions of dependencies.
 * v0.2.3    2018-12-21  Fixing issue where uploads without content-length were rejected.
 * v0.2.2    2018-07-24  Fixing issue where files without name extension could not be uploaded.
 Fixed download of already downloaded transfers.